bsamarji/ai-agent/README.md

 I used the uv package manager for project management, so you need to have the uv package manager installed and you can use the `uv sync` command to install the packages specified in the uv.lock file.

-The agent is confined to the current working directory.
-This is currently hard coded to the ./calculator dir in the ./functions/call_function.py script.
+**The agent is confined to the current working directory.
+This is currently hard coded to the path ./working_dir in the ./functions/call_function.py script.** This is a relative path to the root directory of this project.
 Be careful modifying the current working directory path, otherwise you could give the agent access to your entire file system!

+**I recommend placing all your working files that you want the ai agent to have access to in the ./working_dir folder.**

 ### API Key